phonegap-build/docs-en/signing/signing-android.md

 Click unlock button and supply the the certificate password (from step #6 above) and the keystore password (from step #4 above)
 ![Unlocking](https://lh5.googleusercontent.com/-_0NDzwogI34/UQonEx9z8jI/AAAAAAAAAD8/S3AfFDrQHyA/s800/unlock_key.png)

+Lastly, either set your key to be default using the checkbox in the keys list, or in your individual application's details, select the key you've uploaded and unlocked.

 ***

 [More info](http://developer.android.com/tools/publishing/app-signing.html#cert)